-The maximum predicted tilt for the water tanks and trickle filter tank is 1.5 mm/m (i.e. 0.15 %, or 1 in 667).
+The maximum predicted tilt for the water tanks and trickle filter tank is 0.5 mm/m (i.e. 0.05 %, or 1 in 2000).
 The magnitude of tilt is very small (i.e. less than 1 %) and therefore unlikely to adversely impact on these structures.
 Tilt can potentially affect the stored water levels within these tanks.
 It is recommended that infrastructure owner reviews the potential changes in freeboard resulting from the mining induced tilt.

-The maximum predicted conventional curvatures are 0.02 km-1 hogging and less than 0.01 km-1 sagging, which equate to minimum radii of curvature of 50 km and greater than 100 km, respectively.
+The maximum predicted conventional curvatures are less than 0.01 km-1 hogging and sagging, which equate to minimum radii of greater than 100 km.

-The tanks are located at distances of 30 m or greater from the longwalls.
-The 95 % confidence intervals for the maximum total strains that the individual survey bays above solid coal (0 to 100 m as outlined in Section 6.8.3) experienced at any time during mining are 0.5 mm/m tensile and 0.4 mm/m compressive.
-The 99 % confidence intervals for the maximum total strains that the individual survey bays above solid coal experienced at any time during mining are 0.8 mm/m tensile and 0.7 mm/m compressive.
+The tanks are located at distances of 120 m or greater from the longwalls.
+The 95 % confidence intervals from Section 4.4.2 for the maximum total strains that the individual survey bays above solid coal experienced at any time during mining are 0.6 mm/m tensile and 0.5 mm/m compressive.
+The 99 % confidence intervals for the maximum total strains that the individual survey bays above solid coal experienced at any time during mining are 0.9 mm/m tensile and 0.8 mm/m compressive.

 As assessment of the tanks was undertaken by John Matheson and Associates Pty Ltd (JMA 2016).
 A summary of the results of the structural inspection is provided in Table 3 of JMA (2016).
 The assessment indicates that based on the Longwall 301 to 303 layout, the likelihood of greater than negligible damage developing in the water storage tanks is 20% for Category 1 damage (i.e. fine cracks of less than 1mm) of 1% or less.
 The tanks were expected to remain safe and serviceable and potential impacts could be repaired using normal building maintenance techniques.
+With the additional shortening of the commencing ends of Longwalls 302 and 303, the probability of exceedance for the abovementioned damage categories is further reduced.